-Alternative Analysis: The reaction mixture can also be analyzed using difference absorption spectroscopy, fluorescence spectroscopy or HPLC.^{8,9,10}
+Alternative Analysis: The reaction mixture has also been analyzed using difference absorption spectroscopy, fluorescence spectroscopy or HPLC.8.9.10

 TBA Reagent Precipitaion: If the TBA Reagent is refrigerated, the TBA will precipitate.
 One can re-dissolve the TBA with gentle warming.
 If the precipitate does not re-dissolve, discard the reagent.